provence2911/Python_Data_Project/README.md

 1. What are the most demanded skills for top 3 most popular data jobs in the US and in Vietnam?
 2. How are in-demand skills trending for Data Analyst in the US?
 3. How well do jobs and skills pay?
-4. What are the optimal skills for data analysts to learn? (high demand and high paying)
+4. What are the optimal skills for data analysts to learn? (high demand and high pay)

 # Tools I used